Kaloyanes/educate_io/README.md

 ## Contributing

-We welcome contributions from the open-source community to enhance the app's features and functionality.
-If you wish to contribute, please follow the guidelines outlined in the CONTRIBUTING.md file in the project repository.
+I welcome contributions from the open-source community to enhance the app's features and functionality.

 ## Feedback

 We value your feedback as it helps us improve the app and deliver a better experience.
 If you encounter any issues, have suggestions, or want to report a bug, please don't hesitate to reach out to us.
-You can send your feedback to feedback@EducateIO.
+You can send your feedback to kaloyangfx@gmail.com.

 ## License